enochpark89/2021_reactjs_tailwindcss_dev-blog/src/markdowns/css.md

 }
 ```

-# 22. The z-index Property
+# 22. The Z-index Property

 - The z-index property specifies the stack order of an element.
 - The higher number of z-index will show on top of all other elements.